ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 It weights 702kg and has between 750 and 850 horsepower.
 It is made out of approximately 80 000 different components.
 The price of the car is an estimated 10 million Eur.
-That’s just for the car, not for the R&amp;D that made the car possible.
+That is just for the car, not for the R&amp;D that made the car possible.

 Looking back at the viewpoints from above, it is easy to identify how these relate to the construction of the car:

 * A Formula One car needs a very specific factory (_Development View_).
-It's not built in the same factory Mercedes builds its trucks.
+It is not built in the same factory Mercedes builds its trucks.
 * The cars need to be transported all around the world (all the Formula One cars travel over 100 000 miles in the air).
 This can be documented in the _Deployment view_.
 * Maintaining a Formula One car during a race has a huge operational cost and requires a lot of coordination (_Operational View_).